clarkevansteenderen/spede_sampler_R/README.md

 ## :pencil2: **Worked Example using cochineal 12S sequences**

 The 'worked_example' zip file contains the output of the SPEDE-SAMPLER Python GUI program that randomly resampled 15, 20, 30, 40, 50, 60, 70, 80, 90, and 100% of the 142 sequences in the 12S_aligned FASTA file.
 Each subsampled dataset contains 100 iterations (performed with a set seed for reproducibility).
 The 'cochineal_ids' csv file contains predefined species designations for easch sequence based on the host plant the specimen was collected from (the cochineal insects display high host-specificity, where a particular species will typically only feed on one cactus species).
+See the associated [journal article](https://www.sciencedirect.com/science/article/pii/S1049964420306538) for more information about these insects and genetic sequences.

 **Steps:**